 Several pairs of Ecce Homos and Mater Dolorosas by Murillo have been preserved, which show the master's own quality in their craftsmanship.
-There are examples of these works kept in the Museo Nacional del Prado (Figs. 5 & 6), bought by Charles IV in 1782, and also those that were sold in in 2013 and 2015 (Oils on canvas, 67 x 50.5 cm, Sotheby's Sale (Figs. 7 & 8), 9 April, 2015, London, lot 553), painted in two ovals, which came from the collection of the Dukes of Frías, Madrid; or those that are the property of the Dukes of Villahermosa in Pedrola.16 (Cf. Valdivieso 2010, No...).
-Furthermore, at least another pair of paintings may be documented by the existing engravings, those of the Duke of Villahermosa, although the existence of several versions does not allow to identify with any certainty the paintings, which were sold in the 18th century.
-There is documentary evidence that there were other pairs of Ecce Homo and Mater Dolorosas, according to Angulo (Figs. 9 & 10).17 also indicated afterward in some sales catalogues.
-There is a very diverse classification that increases the difficulty to clarify and identify paintings that, while bearing a similar title, refer to very diverse representations.
+There are examples of these works kept in the Museo Nacional del Prado, bought by Charles IV in 1782, and also those that were sold in in 2013 and 2015 (Oils on canvas, 67 x 50.5 cm, Sotheby's Sale, 9 April, 2015, London, lot 553), painted in two ovals, which came from the collection of the Dukes of Frías, Madrid; or those that are the property of the Dukes of Villahermosa in Pedrola18.
+(Cf. Valdivieso 2010, No...).
+Furthermore, at least another pair of paintings may be documented by the existing engravings, those of the Duke of Villahermosa, although the existence of several versions does not allow to identify with any certainty the paintings, which were sold in the XVIII century.
+There is documentary evidence that there were other pairs of Ecce Homo and Mater Dolorosas, according to Angulo19.
+Regarding the Ecce Homo denomination, it must be said that they are named this way in the descriptions or titles of the works, and this is also indicated afterward in some sales catalogues.
+There is a very diverse classification that increases the difficulty to clarify representations.
 Under that name we have the representation of the Holy Face, Christ as Ecce Homo in full-length, half-length and represented as a bust or torso.